 Difference in costs

 The rates of a condo on the basis of per square feet are usually higher when compared to co-ops.
+Across Canada, the cost of a condo rose 3.8 per cent year-over-year to $452,451 (1).
 However, condos are easier to finance, as there is no underlying mortgage for a condo.
 Also, the condo fees are usually lower.
 Whereas, the property tax for condos is often higher when compared to co-ops.

 Condos usually provide the residents with a society where there are a lot of people, which can be an advantage as well as a disadvantage.
 One can have some company almost at every point during the day.